Mike Toglia Preview, Player Props: Rockies vs. Orioles

-Mike Toglia -- 0-for-1 in his last game -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Kyle Bradish on the hill, on August 26 at 7:05 PM ET.
+The Colorado Rockies, including Mike Toglia and his .364 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Jack Flaherty and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Orioles.
+He had a one-hit performance in his previous game (1-for-4) against the Orioles.

 Mike Toglia Game Info & Props vs. the Orioles